yomalilabs/ibill-merchant/README.md

 On success the client will be redirected back to the specified success url to validate the payment.

 ## Validate Hosted Checkout
-You can trigger a validate hosted checkout request with the payment_id.
+You can trigger and validate hosted checkout request with the payment_id.

 ## Payment API
  - Charge Payment (sale)